areez/flask-app-financial-trnx/README.md

 Credit: IBM Skills Network

+To run the app:
+- Clone the repo
-To run the app, clone the repo, cd into the project folder and run the following command in the terminal: python3.11 app.py
+- cd into the project folder
+- run the following command in the terminal:
+- <code>python3.11 app.py</code>